igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

 ```
 Wow, it was really a long preparation.
 Let's move on to the next steps!
 ## No SymbolicAttacker?
 There is a feature in this challenge that prevents us from using the convenient **SymbolicAttacker** proxy contract.
-Since the logic of **TheRewarderDistributor** contract is tied to the player's specific address, `msg.sender` in **TheRewarderDistributor** should be exactly the player's address.
-Instead, we'll move all of the **SymbolicAttacker** logic right into **TheRewarderChallenge** contract.
+Since the logic of **TheRewarderDistributor** contract is tied to the `player` specific address, `msg.sender` in **TheRewarderDistributor** should be exactly the player's address.
+Instead, we'll move all of the **SymbolicAttacker** logic right into **TheRewarderChallenge** testing contract.
 ## Improvement of coverage
 According to the plan, launch one symbolic transaction to check whether all paths are covered:
 ```solidity